q-sw/q-sw/README_EN.md

-> After a few years of "random" use, I decided to start from scratch on my Github account (on XX/02/2025)

 ## Who am I?

 I am a **Lead SRE** at [S3NS](www.s3ns.io).
 S3NS is a joint venture between **Thales** and **Google**.